mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 **Katagiri**: That is not an idea, okay?
 It’s really something you can touch practically and deeply.

 For instance, I believe strongly the other world exists.
-Well someone says, “I don’t believe it.”
-And then, let’s try to find a certain middle way.
-You can compromise through discussion.
+Well, someone says, “I don’t believe it.”
+And then, let’s try to find a certain middle way; you can compromise through discussion.
 But it goes endlessly.
 Finally what I have to do is, to face the fact that I have to die. *[He laughs.]*

 Through this practical death, what can I feel, practically?
 I want to scream, practically. *[He laughs.]* Because there’s nothing left.
 Because after death I don’t know.
 Even though I don’t know what death is, if I participate in death actually, I don’t know what death is, because I am already death.
 Do you understand?
 There is no *I* right in the middle of real death.
 So if I die, actually *nothing* left.
 Why we have to believe in this situation of life and death, why we have to believe in something.